cordova-rtc/cordova-plugin-iosrtc/README.md

 **Q:** But... wait!
 Does it mean that there is no `window.RTCPeerConnection` nor `navigator.getUserMedia`?

 **R:** A Cordova plugin is supposed to expose its JavaScript stuff in a specific namespace and, personally, I just hate those libraries that pollute the global namespace.
-Said that, the plugin provides a `registerGlobals()` method, so you just need the following extra-code in your existing WebRTC app (assuming that [Cordova Device Plugin](http://plugins.cordova.io/#/package/org.apache.cordova.device) is installed):
+Said that, the plugin provides a `registerGlobals()` method, so you just need the following extra-code in your existing WebRTC app (assuming that [cordova-plugin-device](https://www.npmjs.com/package/cordova-plugin-device) is installed):

 ```javascript
 // Just for Cordova apps.